ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 Possible values for the policy override type:

-"forwarded": The message was relayed via a known forwarder, or local
-     heuristics identified the message as likely having been forwarded.
-     There is no expectation that authentication would pass.

 "trusted_forwarder": Message authentication failure was anticipated by
      other evidence linking the message to a locally maintained list of known and trusted forwarders.

 "local_policy": The Mail Receiver's local policy exempted the message